 This bag runs about $80 which is a little more than other options, but you’re getting a lot of bag for that extra cheddar.

 Fits more than most

-The Officer bag is a big bag at 22 inches wide, and it can hold up to 2 handguns in opposing zippered pockets and fits at least 8 magazines with ease in the pistol pouches, and the straps keep them from bouncing around when hauling your gear around.
+The Officer bag is a deluxe range bag at 22 inches wide, which is much larger than your typical range bag.
+It can hold up to 2 handguns in opposing zippered pockets and fits at least 8 magazines with ease in the pistol pouches, and the straps keep them from bouncing around when hauling your gear around.